barryclark/jekyll-now/about.md

 # Contact

-I partner with companies in a personal capacity, [get in touch](/about) if you are looking for any of the following, or you have another proposal.
+I partner with companies in a personal capacity, for example:

 1. Keynote speaker, panelist, host for tech events
 2. Advisor on developer marketing, open source and community strategy